Welcome to today's edition of the Rush 24-7 podcast.

 Should we interfere?

-Uh we uh uh as best I could tell, we got tired of the war after about a year.
+As best I could tell, we got tired of the war after about a year.

-Um the the Iraqis uh, you know, listen, 2006 in particular was a horrible year.
+The Iraqis, you know, listen, 2006 in particular was a horrible year.

 The surge came.

-Iraq appears as ready now as it ever has since uh the war began, uh, to start to run its own affairs, and thanks to people like George W. Bush and David Petraeus, this experiment has an opportunity to work.
+Iraq appears as ready now as it ever has since the war began to start to run its own affairs.

 We got tired of it in about a year, year and a half.

-I offer as comparison the fact that the people we're Fighting against will not grow weary after century after century after century after century.
+I offer as comparison the fact that the people we're fighting against will not grow weary after century after century after century after century.

-As far as the um as far as the notion of um uh I kept you out of war, uh some wars need to be fought.
+As far as the as far as the notion of I kept you out of war.

-Uh where there were people who were trying to keep us out of the revolutionary war, would that have worked well?
+There were people who were trying to keep us out of the Revolutionary War.

 If we'd have stayed out of World War II, would that have worked well?

-If we'd have stayed out of this war, if we had chosen not to, in fact take war to the terrorists, would that have worked well?
+If we'd have stayed out of this war, if we had chosen not to, in fact, take war to the terrorists, would that have worked well?

-Saddam still in power, Al Qaeda still whole and thriving.
+Saddam still in power, al-Qaeda still whole and thriving.

 They should indeed say, instead say, I will look at every occasion that suggests that war is a possibility.

-I will avoid those wars that are not in our interest, and enthusiastically, perhaps a better adverb would be energetically and conscientiously pursue those wars which are a necessity.
+I will avoid those wars that are not in our interest and enthusiastically, perhaps a better adverb would be energetically and conscientiously pursue those wars which are a necessity.

 All wars are wars of choice.